Effective Date of Policy (Last Update): September 12, 2023

 A. How We Use Personal Information

-Fulfillment of Requests.
+- Fulfillment of Requests.
 We may use Personal Information about you to fulfill the purpose for which such information was provided (e.g., to send newsletters to you or respond to your requests or inquiries and provide related customer service).

-Additional Communications.
+- Additional Communications.
 If you register to become a Member of our community or sign up to receive one of our e-newsletters, we may use the Personal Information submitted in connection with your application to contact you with surveys or important communications regarding Common Sense Media.
 We may additionally use Personal Information to contact you about Common Sense content, features, opportunities, and products that may be of interest to you.

-Internal Operations and Analysis.
+- Internal Operations and Analysis.
 We may also use Personal Information about you for our internal business purposes, such as data analysis, audits, enhancing or modifying our products and services, and so forth.

-B. How We Use Information Collected Via Cookies and Other Technologies
+B. How We Use Information Collected Through Digital Citizenship Quizzes

-C. How We Use Non-Personal Information
+C. How We Use Information Collected Via Cookies and Other Technologies

 Except as expressly provided in this Policy, we will not share any Personal Information about you without your prior consent.

 Digital Literacy and Citizenship Curriculum Training.
-For Educator users who complete our Digital Literacy and Citizenship Curriculum Training, if requested by your school district, we may share your first and last name, school name, and completion date.
+For Educator Members who complete our Digital Literacy and Citizenship Curriculum Training, if requested by your school district, we may share your first and last name, school name, and completion date.
 The purpose of sharing this data is to help your district understand which teachers have received instruction on the Common Sense curriculum.
 Additionally, if your school receives E-rate support, it will help your district comply with CIPA.

-We will not share any information about you collected on the Services with a linked Social Networking or Single Sign-On Service without your approval.
+We will not share any information about you collected on the Services with a linked Single Sign-On Service without your approval.
 This means that we will not post anything to your Google account or similar unless you give us specific permission to do so, and we will not contact your friends or followers at any time.
-We do not store or utilize the names of your friends or followers even if they are passed to us by a social or single sign-on service in the initial registration process.
+We do not store or utilize the names of your friends or followers even if they are passed to us by a single sign-on service in the initial registration process.